What type of mortgages are there? What are my options?

 Adjustable-Rate Mortgage (ARM):

 An adjustable-rate mortgage, or ARM, has a rate that is fixed for an initial term, then is reassessed and changed periodically based on the market.
-For instance, you might have a 5 Year ARM, meaning your rate will remain the same for a 5-year term, and then may change on an annual or semiannual basis for the remainder of your loan term.
+For instance, you might have a 5 Year ARM, meaning your rate will remain the same for a 5-year term, and then may change2 on a semiannual basis for the remainder of your loan term.